BenjaminCarrel/projected-exponential-methods/README.md

 All experiments can be run on a laptop, but experiments with small step sizes might take a long time (hours) to run.
 You can reduce the number of time steps to reduce the computation time.

+The experiments in the paper were done with [Release 1.0](https://github.com/BenjaminCarrel/projected-exponential-methods/releases/tag/arXiv).

 If you have any question or issue while running the experiments, please contact me at [benjamin.carrel@unige.ch](benjamin.carrel@unige.ch).

 ## Installation

+Download the current version of the code from GitHub or download the [Release 1.0](https://github.com/BenjaminCarrel/projected-exponential-methods/releases/tag/arXiv).

 ### Conda